sajedur007/losetogain/content/mentor/sajedur-rahman.md

   with a goal to teach people the basics of nutrition.
 Me and my awesome team doing that successfully since then.
 I have faced a lot of challenges during my fitness journey of losing 28kg and becoming fit.
 I know those challenges very well.
-I’m working hard to simplifying the basics of Nutrition and Healthy living.  '
+I’m working hard to simplifying the basics of Nutrition and Healthy living.'
 programs:
 - 12 weeks program
 - 24 weeks program